ogs22/cookbook/glossary/explement.md

-For a given angle, the explement is the angle that would add up to 360° with it, ie it is its conjugate angle.
+For a given angle, the explement is the angle that would add up to 360$^\circ$ with it, i.e. it is its conjugate angle.